higrys/airflow/TESTING.rst

 These tests need to communicate with external services/systems that are available if you have appropriate credentials configured for your tests.
-The tests derive from ``tests.system_test_class.SystemTests`` class.
+The tests derive from ``tests.test_utils.system_test_class.SystemTests`` class.
 They should also be marked with ``@pytest.marker.system(SYSTEM)`` where system designates the system to be tested (for example ``google.cloud``).
 Those tests are skipped by default.
 You can execute the tests providing ``--systems SYSTEMS`` flag to pytest.

 The system tests execute a specified example DAG file that runs the DAG end-to-end.

-Most of the system tests have also addtional requirements for example they need to have credentials to connect to external systems.
-This is don with pytest marker ``@pytest.markers.credential_file(file)`` where "file" is a file containing credentials.
-The credential file should be relative path from ``/files/airflow-breeze-config/keys`` directory.
-In Breeze environment it is mapped from the ``files`` directory in airflow's sources.

-Some of the system tests are long lasting ones (they require more than 20-30 minutes to complete}.
-They are marked with ```@pytest.markers.long_lasting`` marker.
-They are skipped by default unless you specify ``--long-lasting`` flag to pytest.

-An example of such a system test is ``airflow.tests.providers.google.operators.test_natural_language_system.CloudNaturalLanguageExampleDagsTest``.
+See more details about adding new system tests below.

 Running system tests
 --------------------